instadw/instadwell-blog/_posts/2026-1-03-affordable-student-accommodation-in-pune.md

 -   Look for professionally managed co-living spaces

--   Platforms like InstaDwell usually waive LG requirements with standard KYC
+-   Most modern co-living partners listed on InstaDwell do not require a Local Guardian, accepting standard ID proof instead.

 ----------